normalfinance/token-list/README.md

 }
 ```

 Ensure your token's details are correctly formatted according to the structure above when creating your JSON file.
-This structured approach helps streamline the inclusion process and maintain the integrity of the Soroswap ecosystem.
+This structured approach helps streamline the inclusion process and maintain the integrity of the Normal ecosystem.

 ### Step-by-Step Guide